lsokolew/ds-456-environmental-policy/README.md

 Our research quesiton concerns the locations of Minnesota powerplants and their effects on surrounding communities, quanitified through demographics, air quality, and health outcomes.

+Description of Files:
+  1. The 'Data" folder consists of all the data used for this analysis
+  2. The 'ui.R' file organizes the layout of the shiny app, that being the plots, text, and sidebar
+  3. The 'server.r' file is where the code for the plots are stored
+  4. The 'app.R' file is where the ui render function lives
+  5. The 'set_code.R' file is where we load in and wrangle data that will be used for plots

 Ethical issues (who may be harmed and who may benefit): ???

 [INSERT FILE/ORGANIZATIONAL DESCRIPTIONS ("If there's more than one RMD, an overall guide to what is in each one")]